 Fathers Parental Rights – What you need to know

-Rather then identifying father’s parental rights as such, the law in theUKtends to use the term ‘Parental Responsibility’.
-InScotlandthe term Parental Responsibility and Rights is used.
+Rather than identifying father’s parental rights (Father’s rights) as such, the law in the UK uses the term “Parental Responsibility”.
+In Scotland the term Parental Responsibility and Rights is used.
 What Parental Responsibility basically equates to, is the legal duty of care you have to protect and care for your child.

 Parental Responsibility for Fathers – How do you get it?

-the degree of commitment shown by the father to his child
+- the degree of commitment shown by the father to his child;

-the father’s reasons for applying for the order
+- the father’s reasons for applying for the order.

-At the end of the day the Court is bound to base decisions on what it considers to be in the best interests of the child.
+At the end of the day, the Court is bound to base decisions on what it considers to be in the best interests of the child.

 Access to children – protecting your position

-Is the situation different for step Fathers?
+Is it different for Stepfathers?

-The legal system in theUK, in theory, treats mothers and fathers as equals.
+The legal system in England and Wales, in theory, treats mothers and fathers as equals.
 Like any other strand of society, individuals can have their own attitudes towards the value of mothers and fathers to a child’s upbringing.
 This can manifest itself in the Courts even without those passing judgement being aware of their internal bias.
-However, any decision made by the courts concerning a child’s upbringing, will always hold the welfare of the child as paramount.
+However, any decision made by the Courts concerning a child’s upbringing, will always hold the welfare of the child as paramount.

 It is rare for fathers to be denied contact with their children altogether in this day and age.